-For written examinations - effective from 1 September 2022
+For written examinations - effective from 1 September 2023

 This document has been written to help you.
 Read it carefully and follow the instructions.

-The is anything you do not understand, especially which calculator you may use, ask your team.
+If there is anything you do not understand, especially which calculator you may use, ask your teacher.